eddy-qiu/eddyqiu-mindmap/content/eddyqiu/CMSC330/Rust.md

 	- similar to "interfaces" in other languages
 	- guarantees behavior based on traits
 	- Abstracts low level properties to larger level viewpoint
+- Slice: a view onto some data that could be anywhere
+- String vs str
+	- String is the dynamic heap string type, like Vec: use it when you need to own or modify your string data
+	- str is an immutable sequence of UTF-8 bytes of dynamic length somewhere in memory.
+Since the size is unknown, you can only handle it behind a pointer.
+This is why str most commonly appears as &str, called a "string slice"